JosChavz/web-differences/README.md

 Ensure to have the HTTP protocol in the URL, plus the subdomain, IF USED, and domain.
 *(e.g. http://subdomain.domain.com)*

+Please copy the ".env.temp" file to ".env" in the same directory.
+Given that multithreading is supported, please set the number of threads you would like to use in halves.

+The reason behind it is due to [Selenium Grid](https://github.com/SeleniumHQ/docker-selenium?tab=readme-ov-file#increasing-session-concurrency-per-container) configuration for concurrency.
+Sadly, one webdriver will use one CPU core, so it is best to use half of the CPU cores available.

 ## Usage